RightsandWrongsgit/ARMTEC/book/prerequisites.md

     You can enhance the basic IDE with extensions and some of these can be especially valuable to consider adding now -

-        - <u>Github Pull Request and Issues</u>, provides a GUI alternative to most commands you would have to type
+        - Github Pull Request and Issues, provides a GUI alternative to most commands you would have to type

-        - <u>Git History</u>, helps make it easy to compare files and commits to see what was changed
+        - Git History, helps make it easy to compare files and commits to see what was changed

-        - <u>Git Lens-Git Supercharged</u>, <b>visualize code authorship</b> at a glance, <b>seamlessly navigate and explore</b> Git repositories, <b>gain valuable insights</b> via rich visualizations of branches, and powerful comparison commands
+        - Git Lens-Git Supercharged, visualize code authorship at a glance, seamlessly navigate and explore Git repositories, gain valuable insights via rich visualizations of branches, and powerful comparison commands

-        - <u>Remote – SSH</u>, lets you use any remote machine with a SSH server as your development environment
+        - Remote – SSH, lets you use any remote machine with a SSH server as your development environment

-        - <u>Docker</u>, makes it easy to build, manage, and deploy containerized applications
+        - Docker, makes it easy to build, manage, and deploy containerized applications

-        - <u>Dev Containers, Quickly swap between different, separate development environments and safely make updates without worrying about impacting your local machine
+        - Dev Containers, Quickly swap between different, separate development environments and safely make updates without worrying about impacting your local machine

         - <u>Indent Rainbow</u>, colorizes the indentation in front of your text, alternating four different colors on each step